pyzo/pyzo-website/pages/install_packages.md

 ## Command for convenience

-Pyzo provides three sommands as a convenience that use the conda commands below:
+Pyzo provides three sommands as a convenience that use conda if available, and otherwise pip:
 ``install xx``, ``update xx``, ``remove xx``.